-Check out these different types of date night ideas for married couples our household can't live without.
+Are you married, with kids?
+You need these three different types of date night ideas for married couples — our household can't live without them!

 So I thought I'd blow open the topic by talking about date night ideas for married couples we've used in our own household.